 1. In HO, if the electrical pick-up is from a plunger that rides on the inside of the tire, I do not use a chuff sync disc.
 Don't get me wrong, I like locomotives with this design.
 But unless you can keep the plunger from riding on the chuff disc, you will have impaired your locomotives ability to draw power from the track.
 Down the road, the plunger may wear through the chuff sync disc rendering it ruined.

 Many Rivarossi locomotives have this design.
 They also have very few wheels picking up track power.
 You definitely don't want to interfere with track power pick up!

 In G scale, it may be possible to use a smaller chuff disc and avoid rubbing by the plunger.

 2. Locomotives in any scale where the wheels have sufficient play that the inside of the driver can rub against the drive housing.
 This also includes locos that have such little clearance that if a chuff disk was present, it would rub on the housing.
 This design technique is used to enable a locomotive to negotiate a tighter curve than it would otherwise be able to do.
 Again, I'm not faulting this design technique.
 I shudder to think how many of my locomotives would not be able to negotiate my curves should they not have some of this designed into them.
 But again, this design is counter to the long life of a chuff disc.

-this problem is created and I will therefore install a chuff sync disk
+play that this problem is created and I will therefore install a chuff